amabdallah/WaterUseML/README.md

 etc.

-## Conceptual web-service steps to answer the data calls
-Data query is supported at two interactive stages.
-First, search variables and their "sites" or "Areas".
-Second download or potentially vislalize the data for one or many sites and variables.

 **WaDE Catalog**
 The first step needs to be supported by a Catalog similair to the existing WaDE portal but perhaps simpler to maintain.
 The Catalog is a centeral front end to all the seperate indivisual WaDE database implementation (i.e., node) for each state.